usnistgov/ndn-dpdk/docs/interop/YaNFD.md

 Once you have finished this guide, you can use the same procedures on other YaNFD installations.

 Dockerfile and related scripts are provided in [docs/interop/yanfd](yanfd) directory.
-It installs a specific version of YaNFD, and generates configurations suitable for this guide.
+It compiles latest version of YaNFD, and generates configurations suitable for this guide.

 To build the YaNFD Docker image: